almoir/bwa-airplane/README.md

 # Airplane Apps

-This project is build using Flutter, builded From BuildWith Angga Class.
+This project is build using Flutter

 [Click here's to download the apk](https://bit.ly/airplaneApp)